DeepLabCut/DeepLabCut/README.md

 ## News (and in the news):

-- May 2020: We are releasing our beta version of 2.2.
-Much more to come!
-Feedback welcome.
 - May 2020: We released the [DeepLabCut Model Zoo](http://www.mousemotorlab.org/dlc-modelzoo), that comes with pre-trained models for dogs, cats, humans, primate faces..
 - Mar 2020: Inspired by suggestions we heard at this weeks CZI's Essential Open Source Software meeting in Berkeley we updated our [docs](docs/UseOverviewGuide.md).
 Let us know what you think!
 - Feb 2020: DCL 2.2. with strong multi-animal support will soon be released.
 Check out the [sneak peek](https://twitter.com/DeepLabCut/status/1231272002528448515)